JoeCotellese/dockit/README.md

 ## Contribution

-We welcome contributions!
+Contributions welcome!
 To get started:

 1. **Fork the repository** and clone your local copy.
 2. **Install dependencies** using Poetry: